JPerez00/PokeNext.js/README.md

 ## Features

-- Responsive design.
+- Responsive design (desktop & mobile).
 - Search and sort functionality.
 - Full Pokemon cards & detail page for the first 151 Pokémon.
 - Interactive features: Hover a button to see the shiny sprite and playing the Pokémon’s cry sound.
-- Optimized image handling.
+- Optimized image handling (loading gifs).
-- Efficient data Fetching (Axios).
 - Dark mode support, with toggle (Next Themes).
+- Efficient data fetching & local caching with SWR and axios, as requested in the PokéAPI doc page, more info below.

-## Clone and Deploy
+## Clone & Deploy

 First, execute create-next-app with npm to bootstrap the example: